Complexity and Experience

 Pitfalls

-Cost: 2-3x timeline overrun, extensive rework, possible project failure.
+2-3x timeline overrun, extensive rework, possible project failure, client escalation, and margin erosion.
+The engineer also loses confidence from an avoidable failure.

 Next